To follow a ketogenic diet you have to pay some extra attention to what you eat. Find out whether asparagus is keto-friendly or not.

 Carbs in asparagus

-100 grams of raw asparagus contains the following amounts of carbs (2):
+100 grams or about 5 large spears of raw asparagus contain the following amounts of carbs (1):

 - Of which fiber: 2.1 grams